William Eskridge: Legislation and statutory interpretation

-Sexuality, gender, identity, and the law
+Sexuality, gender, and the law

-Between 1990 and 1995, Eskridge represented a gay couple seeking a marriage license in Washington, DC.
+Between 1990 and 1995, Eskridge represented a gay couple seeking a marriage license in Washington, D.C.
 Like all the other early same-sex marriage cases, this one did not prevail, but for the first time in American history, one judge, John Ferren of the DC Court of Appeals, wrote an opinion finding discrimination against same-sex couples to be unconstitutional (Dean v.
 District of Columbia, 653 A.2d 307 (D.C.
 1995)).

-In 1996, Eskridge wrote his pathfinding book "The Case for Same-Sex Marriage" (Free Press 1996), which argued that marriage discrimination against LGBT couples violated both their fundamental right to marry and their equal protection right to be free of invidious state discrimination.
+In 1996, Eskridge wrote his pathfinding book The Case for Same-Sex Marriage (Free Press 1996), which argued that marriage discrimination against LGBT couples violated both their fundamental right to marry and their equal protection right to be free of invidious state discrimination.
 The book was criticized at the time, with West Virginia US Senator Robert Byrd quoting extensively from it in his speech supporting the Defense of Marriage Act in 1996, an overwhelming, bipartisan rebuke to the marriage movement.
 Ultimately, many state courts and the US Supreme Court (Obergefell v.
 Hodges (2015)) adopted these arguments in favor of gay marriage.
 As Judge Posner put it in a 2015 "re-review" of Eskridge's 1996 book: "A prophet before his time, William Eskridge has the satisfaction of having finally been vindicated."